wishonia/wishonia/README.md

 # A Decentralized To-Do List for Humanity

+## ;TLDR

+### Goal:
+Maximize universal preference satisfaction given limited resources using collective intelligence and AI agents

+### Core Components:
+1. Digital Twins: Eight billion AI agents aligned to our individual goals
+2. Positron Agents: Prosocial AI for public goods
+3. Wishocracy: Resource allocation system based on collective preferences

+### Key Features:
+1. Quantification of global priorities through pairwise comparisons
+2. AI-assisted cataloging of problems and solutions
+3. Task decomposition into actionable items
+4. Skill-based task matching
+5. Effort duplication prevention
+6. Progress tracking and impact measurement

+### Wishocracy Process Flow:
+1. Collect everyone's preferences on global problems through pairwise comparisons
+2. Combine all responses to create a crowdsourced budget for addressing each problem
+3. Use AI research agents to catalog and rank all possible solutions based on cost-effectiveness
+4. Break down solutions into the smallest atomic tasks
+5. Match tasks to skilled individuals or AI who can complete them most efficiently
+6. Track progress and measure real-world impact to continuously improve the system

+## The Long Explanation

 Say you want to solve a massive global problem like dementia, aging, animal suffering, etc.

 **How can you determine the most efficient thing you can do with your time, energy, specific skills and resources to solve it?**